notimewaste/blog/_posts/2016-06-26-Testing-as-a-container.md

-Recently I Spoke and Demonstrated about "Testing as a Container - Using Docker in Testing" at Selenium Conference 2016 in Bangalore on 24th July 2016.It was an awesome experience in front of large audience full of energy and curiosity.
+Recently I Spoke and Demonstrated about "Testing as a Container - Using docker with selenium and friends in testing" at Selenium Conference 2016 in Bangalore on 24th July 2016.It was an awesome experience in front of large audience full of energy and curiosity.

 ## Purpose